garner-code/doors/README.md

 >

 - Select all CMD+A (or CTRL+A) and press CMD+Enter (CTRL+Enter) to run!
 - To create a plot of the results, open 'make_figs.R', update its settings as you did for run_analysis.R, and run.

+### Editing the code

+If you're feeling brave, you can...

+Look inside get_data.R.
+This is where the raw files, with one row per sample (~every 20 ms), are loaded and filtered.

+Adjust the 'summary' steps in run_wrangling.R.
+These commands (e.g. `res <- grp_data %>% group_by(sub...) %>% summarise(switch = max(switch)...)` ) dictate what summaries you want for what aspects of your data.
+For example, we usually want to have separate output rows for each subject, so `group_by()` will almost always contain `sub`.
+You can remove `context` from `group_by` if you want to see someone's overall accuracy and don't care about whether it varied with context.
+The `summarise` function gets our averages and sums.
+If you want to know whether people were more likely to click in the current or other context, you could add a row to `summarise` along the lines of `set_accuracy = n_cc/n_oc` (number of clicks in current context compared to in other context).

+You can also filter the data before you do your summaries.
+For example, if you want to discard switch trials all together, you can add `res -> res %>% filter(switch==0)` after getting the results by trial, but before getting the results by subject.
+Filtering keeps only the rows that you've specified.
+In this example, it would keep rows on which there was no switch, which are marked as 0 in the data frame.

+You can try any and all these things just to see what happens.
+You can save the results to a file (click on the respective `write_csv(res,fnl)` and press CMD+Enter) and view them in Excel, or just run the thing you want to try (select only that text and press CMD+Enter) and view the res variable by clicking on it in the Environment (top right of your RStudio page).
+You can always go back to the code on GitHub if you don't like your modifications!